MarcoGarcia505/MarcoGarcia505/README.md

 <p align="center">
   <em>
     Over the past 3+ years, I´ve worked in various areas of software developer, including front-end developer, Cloud, back-end, and app UI/UX.
 I´m proud to have worn many hats.
+If you are interested, look at my <a href="https://github.com/ahmedfathydev/ahmedfathydev/issues">Web Portfolio</a>
   </em>
   <br>
 </p>